Entrances & Exits

 - Storefront finishes should take into consideration the location of the developments in regard to proximity to ocean (salt water) effects.

 - Integrate the intercom panel as part of the storefront design.
+The intercom is located at the building exterior.
+Vestibule interior doors are not locked.

 - Ensure adequate lighting levels at exterior of the entrance and vestibule.